 Big Picture Thinking for Stewardship

-In addition to larger themes around giving, this webinar will offer practical resources for making stewardship a year-round emphasis.
+In this webinar entitled “Forming Faithful Stewards,” our expert panelists discuss giving and generosity in church settings.
+In addition to larger themes around giving, this webinar offers practical resources for making stewardship a year-round emphasis.
 Whether your church is small or large, you are sure to find something helpful for your context.

 My church is composed of people like me.